afterpay/sdk-ios/README.md

 > - Configuration must always be set before presentation otherwise you will incur an assertionFailure.
 > - When creating a checkout token `popupOriginUrl` must be set to `https://static.afterpay.com`.
 See more at by checking the [api reference][express-checkout].
 Failing to do so will cause undefined behavior.

+### Debugging

+Known checkout related errors that are handled within the web implementation of checkout are logged using `os_log` using the `debug` log type for use when debugging.

 ### Swift (UIKit)

 A standard checkout implemented with v2 loads the token on demand.